Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Energy functions for nonlinear balancing

-In sum, once the energy function is obtained as a solution of the HJB equation, an optimal control can be found via~\eqref{eq:ustar}.
-The next three sections detail different approaches to devising an energy function (via different Hamilton-Jacobi(-Bellman) equations).
+In sum, once the HJB equation is solved for the energy function, an optimal control can be found via~\eqref{eq:ustar}.
+The next sections detail different approaches to devising an energy function via HJ(B) equations.